-D. The Software Development Process
+The Software Development Process

+Perhaps the greatest resource made available to new developers is the iOS Software Development Kit (SDK).
 The tools in the SDK support a development process designed to encourage new developers and make them feel comfortable with the iOS environment.
 They allow you to quickly get a prototype user interface up and running to see what it will look like.
 You can add code a little at a time and then run it after each new addition to see how it works.
 The following is an overview of the general process:

-- Use Xcode to select a project template.
-The templates allow you to get off to a fast start, after which you add your unique code and more features. - 2.
+- Step 1.
+Use Xcode to select a project template.
+The templates allow you to get off to a fast start, after which you add your unique code and more features. - Step 2.
 Design and create the user interface using Interface Builder.
 Interface Builder has graphic design tools you can use to create your app's user interface.
-These tools save the developer time and effort from having to design the interface from scratch. - 3.
-Write the app's unique code using the Xcode editor. - 4.
+These tools save the developer time and effort from having to design the interface from scratch. - Step 3.
+Write the app's unique code using the Xcode editor. - Step 4.
 Run your app on your Mac using the iPad/iPhone Simulator.
-This is an excellent tool for quickly testing new iterations of your app but there

-- are many real-world characteristics that the simulators cannot adequately test, such as processing speed. - 5.
+This is an excellent tool for quickly testing new iterations of your app, but there are many real-world characteristics that the simulators cannot adequately test, such as processing speed. - Step 5.
 Because of the limitations of the simulators, you must also test your apps on a real iPad/iPhone.
 Apple provides Development Certificates that allow apps under development to be loaded on specific devices for the purpose of testing.